crapp/qaccordion/README.md

 # create a build directory
 mkdir build
 cd build
-# run cmake to create make files
+# run cmake to create make files. use -DQACCORDION_EXTERNAL=ON if you make use of
+# git submodules
 cmake -DCMAKE_BUILD_TYPE=Release ../
-# now compile the source code and create the shared library. you can speed up compilation with the j option.
+# now compile the source code and create the shared library. you can speed up
+# compilation with the j option.
 make
 # install the shared library
 sudo make install